 Supplemental Text 1: Bayesian Analysis and Uninformative Priors

 Inomata et al. (2014) is one of a growing number of studies to employ Bayesian methodologies in the study of archaeological chronology (reviews are available in Bayliss 2015 and Buck and Millard 2004).
 Quite often it seems as though “Bayesian Analysis” is invoked authoritatively, as though the procedure itself confers legitimacy upon the analysis and guarantees superior results.
 There is no doubt that Bayesian approaches achieve very solid results when they are properly employed with good data.
-However, they can yield dubious results when data are faulty, or when controls are not present to check the resulting models.
+Nevertheless, they can yield dubious results when data are faulty, or when controls are not present to check the resulting models.
 Bradley Efron (2013) remarks that, even in statistical journals, the number of articles that use Bayesian analysis inappropriately, by incorporating uninformative prior data, is quite high.

 Big Bayes, Little Bayes